ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ## Exploring the area during the day

-Although the northern lights were the main reason for us to visit he lake, we also enjoyed the area during the days.
+Although the northern lights were the main reason for us to visit the lake, we also enjoyed the area during the days.
 As we didn't drive a lot, there was plenty of time to explore the lake during my breaks from work.

 ![View on Torneträsk](/assets/images/IMG_9719.jpg)